 How and when to use flashbacks

 Use flashbacks sparingly.
 The Reunion has fifty chapters, but only four include flashbacks.
 The story is set in the present time.
 Therefore, I didn’t want to spend too much time with the flashbacks.

-Your flashbacks should be relevant.The Reunion is about two lovers having a second chance many years later.
+Your flashbacks should be relevant.The Reunion is a story of two lovers having a second chance many years later.
 The flashbacks were a tool to allow the reader to see the characters meet for the first time and get a general feel for their earlier relationship.
 However, I didn’t include their original break up as a flashback.
 It’s told in the dialogue.
-Dialogue, by the way, is another great tool for telling the backstory.
+Dialogue is another great tool for telling the backstory.